 Keyword values shall be provided in the units specified in column three of Table 6-4.

+The order of occurrence of these OCM Space Objects Physical Characteristics keywords shall be fixed as shown in table 6-4, with the exception that comments may be interspersed throughout the this section as required.

 The “OCM Data: Space Object Physical Characteristics” section is optional; “mandatory” in the context of Table 6-4 denotes those keywords which must be included in this section if this section is included.

 Only one space object physical characteristics section shall appear in an OCM.